Table of Contents

-Lung cancer can be a localized nodule of benign nature or invasive metastatic carcinoma.
+Lung cancer can be a localized nodule of benign nature of invasive metastatic carcinoma.
 Various types of cancers which involve lungs are discussed below.
-Before that, we will discuss various clues favoring benign or malignant nature of the tumor.
+Before that, we will discuss various clues favoring the benign or malignant nature of the tumor.

 |Features||Mostly benign||Mostly malignant|